GuillaumeDIDIER/Ars-Magica-Characters/Magi/Matilde, the Folk Witch/Matilde, the Witch+60.md

 **Shape of the Weakling**
 Shapeshifter 18
-This curse transform a person into a toad for Sun duration.
+This curse transform a person into a turtle for Sun duration.
 *(Base 9, +6 Voice, +3 Sun)*

 **The Season's Problem**